martindiphoorn/NextNote/tutorial.md

 backend_1   | 	at org.springframework.util.Assert.state(Assert.java:94) ~[spring-core-5.0.8.RELEASE.jar!/:5.0.8.RELEASE]
 ```

-The import part off this error is ```please add migrations or check your Flyway configuration``` let's do that.
+The important part of this error is ```please add migrations or check your Flyway configuration``` let's do that.

 By default flyway checks resources/db/migration.
 You already have resources that is where your application.properties is.